dcscraig/InsightScrape/README.md

 ## createreports.py
 This script will generate reports filling in all the required data ready for you to provide some commentary and next steps.
 # Usage
-You will need to modify the current_courses file to match the courses that you wish to generate reports for.
+You will need to modify the current_courses file to match the courses that you wish to generate reports for ( check my school analysis for an automated method).

-1. run chromedriver
+1. run chromedriver (take note of port and make sure SELENIUM_URL = "http://127.0.0.1:51808" (line 215 in insight_scrape.py) matches your port   )
-2. python insight_scrape.py
+2. python insight_scrape.py (depending on your school this can take an hour!)
-3. python createreports.py
+3. python createreports.py  (reports are generated and placed in Output/reports)

 A word document for each subject and level with all the data provided will be placed in the reports folder.